 Also, the safari drivers are responsive to instructions.
 If you need them to pull up because a shrub is blocking your view of an elephant, say something.
 They’ll work with you.

-You won’t be the only Jeep in the national park.
+You won’t be the only vehicle in the national park.

-As much as I wanted to have a private playdate with a herd of elephants, the national parks unfortunately allow in dozens of safari vehicles at a time, all with the goal of witnessing the same wildlife spectacle as you.
+As much as I wanted to have a private playdate with a herd of elephants, the reality is the national parks allow in dozens of safari vehicles at a time.
+And each one has the same goal as you: to witness Sri Lanka’s incredible wildlife in its natural habitat.

 The result?
 Expect to be the only vehicle on the road some of the time, within sight of one or two other safari vehicles much of the time, and to have at least one experience where you get stuck in a puzzling safari traffic jam that will leave you wondering if you’re actually in Zootopia.

-And yes, another Jeep will get in your shot (or fully block your view of the animals) at some point.
+And yes, another vehicle will get in your shot (or fully block your view of the animals) at some point.

-There’s a lot of downtime on a safari.
+There’s a lot of downtime on a Sri Lanka safari.

 The animals won’t exactly be lined up along the side of the road to wave to you as you drive by.
 They’re living their lives, doing their animal thing away from the roads for the most part.
 Though the safari drivers know the best places to spot animals, there will still be plenty of downtime when you’re just driving.